 - Air pump not included

-This compact sponge filter is perfect for Bettas since it isn’t very space-occupying but still provides enough surface area for beneficial bacteria.
+This compact sponge filter is the best filter for Bettas since it isn’t very space-occupying but still provides enough surface area for beneficial bacteria.
 Due to its size, you can’t pair this small filter with a CO2 diffuser, so you should expect it to be louder than a filter of a larger size at about 60 decibels with really no way to make it quieter.

 A weighted base on the bottom of the unit is intended to keep the filter stable; however, you should still be careful with keeping it from being moved around when the air is on.
 A benefit to its dimensions is that this piece is really easy to hide with plants or other aquarium decorations.